-Key steps required to move UK caught fish through Northern Ireland Points of Entry (PoEs)
+Key steps required to move UK caught fish through Northern Ireland's Sanitary and Phytosanitary (SPS) Inspection Facilities

-- Download a simple guide on the key steps required to move UK caught fish through Northern Ireland Points of Entry (POEs)
+- Download a simple guide on the key steps required to move UK caught fish through Northern Ireland's Sanitary and Phytosanitary (SPS) Inspection Facilities

 NI authorities with roles and responsibilities for Fish and Fishery Products in Northern Ireland